Almond declines on subdued demand

-New Delhi, Jun 6 (PTI) Almond prices fell by Rs 100 per 40 kg at the wholesale dry fruit market in the national capital today, due to subdued demand from retailers and stockists at prevailing higher levels.
+New Delhi, Jun 1 (PTI) Almond prices fell by Rs 200 per 40 kgs at the wholesale dry fruit market in the national capital today due to low demand from retailers and stockists amid adequate stocks on increased supplies.

 Traders attributed the fall in almond prices to subdued demand from retailers and stockists amid adequate stocks.